Our course finder tool will point you in the right direction.

 This course is delivered online via Kaplan Professional’s learning management system, KapLearn.

 You’ll receive login details to KapLearn on enrolment.
 When you log into KapLearn, you’re able to access the subject notes, assessments and additional learning materials.
 This includes media, case studies, practice activities and your online tutor.
 It also includes an additional subject room which houses a simulated financial planning practice to provide you a unique real-world learning experience.

 Assessments are accessed and submitted through KapLearn.

-Corporate clients should contact our Corporate Solutions team on 1300 728 505 to discuss face-to-face delivery options and how we can tailor our training to your business needs.
+Corporate clients should contact our Corporate Solutions Representatives at firstname.lastname@example.org to discuss delivery options and how we can further tailor our training to meet your business needs.

 Individuals may be able to obtain Recognition of Prior Learning (RPL) for a Kaplan award subject based on their previous study and/or work experience.
 To do this, individuals must submit evidence that demonstrates they have already met the requirements of the subject through these other means.